quantcdn/docs/docs/security/waf/custom-rules.md

 ## Writing a custom rule

-QuantWAF will load all `.conf` files that are present in `/opt/proxy_config/custom-rules`, rules are written in the [ModSecurity rules langauge](https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual-(v3.x)).
+QuantWAF will load all `.conf` files that are present in `/opt/proxy_config/custom-rules`.
+Rules are written in the [ModSecurity rules language](https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual-(v3.x)).

 ### Overriding configuration values